 Ch 16, problems 4, 8, & 20.
-Do all chi-square problems by hand, showing all work and going step by step, and explaining the answer to the research question at the end.
+Do all chi-square problems by hand, showing all work and going step by step, and explaining the answer to the research question at the end in an APA-style summary.
 In addition, do problem 20 using SPSS (be sure to request EXPECTED as well as OBSERVED counts).
-Annotate printout and include an APA summary.
+Annotate printout.